hetmanskyi-cloud/AWS/runbook.md

     ```
 3.  **Retrieve Credentials**: Fetch the database credentials from AWS Secrets Manager.
     ```bash
-    # Get the secret name from terraform.tfvars or AWS Console
+    # You can find the secret name in the Terraform output 'rds_secret_name' or the AWS Console.
     aws secretsmanager get-secret-value --secret-id <rds-secret-name> --query SecretString --output text
     ```
 4.  **Connect to RDS**: Use the retrieved credentials and the RDS endpoint (available from Terraform outputs or the AWS RDS Console) to connect.